-Gran Turismo 7 players are getting an early Christmas present with the release of Spec III.
-Launching in December, this seismic update is set to add two new circuits alongside several long-requested features.
+Gran Turismo 7 players are getting an early Christmas present with the release of Spec III on 4th December.
+Launching in December, this seismic update adds two new circuits alongside several long-requested features.

 Arguably, the standout car confirmed so far is the radical Renault Espace F1.
 Built in 1994, it was a publicity stunt to promote Renault’s mundane Espace and F1 team.
 The result was a one-off minivan powered by the same screaming V10 as the 1992 championship-winning Williams FW14 single-seater, paired with a widebody kit and rear wing.